 M.S. and M.E. degree programs must be completed within 5 years from the beginning of graduate studies at NYU Tandon.

 Ph.D. programs must be completed within 6 years for full-time students and 12 years for part-time students, counting from the time of admission to graduate studies at NYU Tandon (not from the beginning of Ph.D. studies).

 Ph.D.
 Students Admitted as of Spring 2019

 Full-time Ph.D. students transferring in 24 or more credits are granted 6 years to complete their Ph.D. studies, counting from the time of admission into the Ph.D. program at NYU Tandon.
 Full-time students transferring fewer than 24 credits have 7 years to complete the Ph.D. program, counting from the time of admission into the Ph.D. program.
 Part-time Ph.D. students must complete all requirements for the Ph.D. within 9 years, counting from the time of admission into the Ph.D. program.

-Extensions of these time periods are rarely granted and require prior approval from the Associate Dean of Graduate Academics.
+Extensions of these time periods are rarely granted and require prior approval from the Vice Dean of Graduate Academics.
 Students must request an extension at least 60 days prior to the deadline for completion.
 If an extension is granted, not all courses taken previously may count towards the degree.
-The Associate Dean, consulting with the department, will prepare a plan for the student to follow to obtain the degree.
+The Vice Dean, consulting with the department, will prepare a plan for the student to follow to obtain the degree.

 Graduate Registration Policies